Sparkly unicorn ice cream: Kroger’s bid to win grocery wars | MarketScreener

 The grocer's store-brand business was one of its most powerful tools, McMullen said.

 Kroger's own brand sales for the quarter rose 3.3%.
-Unicorn ice cream, pork belly bites and artesian jerky were among 219 new store brand items that boosted sales by $225 million (£177 million).
+Unicorn ice cream, pork belly bites and artesian jerky were among 219 new store brand items that boosted sales by $225 million.

 By churning out new house-brand items, Kroger hopes to tap into broad sales growth for private labels.
 The push comes as grocers compete fiercely on price and race to expand online ordering and delivery, an area where the biggest U.S. grocery chain has lagged.